-The new building, designed as a museum of the future, boasts installations for multimedia, educational programs, public gardens, a gift shop, bar and restaurant, which will likely become the preferred space to enjoy brunch with a view or, simply a lunch retreat to break up the work day.
+The building, designed as a museum of the future, boasts installations for multimedia, educational programs, public gardens, a gift shop, bar and restaurant, which will likely become the preferred space to enjoy brunch with a view or, simply a lunch retreat to break up the work day.

 Jorge M Pérez, Miami’s most recognizable real estate developer, donated $35 million dollars in cash and a selection of artworks to the Museum and was recognized with the renaming of the emblematic institution.
 The 110 items donated from his collection, along and with commissioned works, received in 2012, and an outpouring of public support, which includes 102 works of art donated by Craig Robins, president of Dacra, elevate the number and quality of PAMM’s permanent collection.
 The museum’s collection, in total synchronicity with Miami, showcases the entrenched cultural diversity of the Magic City.

-The highly anticipated opening exhibitions are a testament to Miami’s newfound prominence in the art world.
+The opening exhibitions were a testament to Miami’s newfound prominence in the art world.
 An exhibit of the works of dissident Chinese artist Ai Weiwei, titled Ai Weiwei: According to What? introduces themes like tragedy, history, culture and freedom.
 It features some of Weiwei’s best-known pieces, including Dropping a Han Dynasty Urn; a Tea House, made of tea leaves, and a sculpture of Chinese “Forever” bicycles connected together to create a maze.

 The Projects Gallery, a special space with soaring 24-foot ceilings will hold a 1,100-pound hanging sculpture by Polish artist Monica Sosnowska.
 A survey of Amelia Peáaez del Casal’s work, a modernist Cuban master, whose brightly colored works are reminiscent of Havana’s architecture, will also be on view.